Olbernhau-Grünthal–Deutschneudorf railway: Later history, decommissioning and dismantlement

 With the annexion of Sudetenland by Germany in 1938, border control measures in Brandau stopped until the end of World War II.
 Afterwards, Brandau station was not served any more, and trains passed without stopping there.
 Instead, for some years the trains had to pass gates installed across the tracks on both sides of the section in Czechoslovakia and watched by border guards.

 In 1951, the line was to be dismantled to obtain track materials for repairs elsewhere, but this did not take place.
 Passenger traffic continued until 21 May 1966, when it was taken over by buses, and freight traffic until the decommissioning of the line on 26 September 1969.
 On 12 June 1970 the line was ordered to be dismantled, and the tracks as well as the steel superstructures of the bridges were lifted subsequently.

 The line and its stations

 Route

 From Olbernhau to Abzweig Neuschönberg the tracks of the Pockau-Lengefeld–Neuhausen railway were used.
-From there, the line continued over a bridge across the river Flöha into Czechoslovakian territory, which it left on a bridge across Schweinitz river.
+From there, the line continued over a bridge across the river Flöha into Czechoslovak territory, which it left on a bridge across Schweinitz river.
 From there it led uphill on the orographically right side of the Schweinitz valley until Deutschneudorf.
-The end of the line, reached after another bridge across the Schweinitz, was again situated on Czechoslovakian territory.
+The end of the line, reached after another bridge across the Schweinitz, was again situated on Czechoslovak territory.